AllForFun/modpack/README.md

 -------------
 All contrubutions are licensed under an MIT licence.
 If you don't like it, don't code for us.

-1. We want **good** stuff.
-Good ideas are always welcome, and there are tons of ideas in the waffle page.
+- We want **good** stuff.
+Good ideas are always welcome, and there are
-2. Make sure you show what you are working on in the issues **before** you start.
+- Make sure you show what you are working on in the issues **before** you start.
-3. Commit often while you are building - if you make a mistake, rolling back is possable.
+- Commit often while you are building - if you make a mistake, rolling back is possable.
-4. Refrence your issue with #(Issue Number) in the title to link the commits and issues.
+- Refrence your issue with #(Issue Number) in the title to link the commits and issues.
-5. Close the issue **from a commit** (close/fix/fixes/closes #IssueNumber).
+- Close the issue **from a commit** (close/fix/fixes/closes #IssueNumber).

-Building:
+Building [^2] :
 --------
 If you must, temporally swap the build.gradle file for a new one.

-Building is not recomended, and is subject to our Creative Commons lisence (see code)
+[^1]: Currently bugged.
+[^2]: Not recommended.